 You can configure AM in a wide variety of deployments depending on your security requirements and network infrastructure.
 This page presents an example enterprise deployment, featuring a highly available and scalable architecture across multiple data centers.

 The following illustration presents an example topology of a multi-city multi-data-center deployment across a wide area network (WAN).
 The example deployment is partitioned into a two-tier architecture.
 The top tier is a DMZ with the initial firewall securing public traffic into the network.
 The second firewall limits traffic from the DMZ into the application tier where the protected resources are housed.

 The example components in this page are presented for illustrative purposes.
 ForgeRock does not recommend specific products, such as reverse proxies, load balancers, switches, firewalls, and so forth, as AM can be deployed within your existing networking infrastructure.

-For an example showing a ForgeRock Identity Platform deployment on physical hardware, see the ForgeRock Identity Platform Setup Guide.
+For an example showing a ForgeRock Identity Platform deployment on physical hardware, refer to the sample platform setup documentation.

 The public tier provides an extra layer of security with a DMZ consisting of load balancers and reverse proxies.
 This section presents the DMZ elements: